Zoom Drain Franchise Reviews

 Score: 22/100

 Corporate deflects when you bring up concerning issues about the system as a whole.
 They also tell you to “call other franchisees” if you ask how they will have you reach the goals they set for you.
-But really there might be 5 profitable franchisees.
 The model is very expensive and corporate can’t seem to comprehend that we cannot be as profitable as the original zoom drain that started in the 90s (apples to oranges).
 They also give us zero leads and continue to press that digital marketing is dead (because they can’t make headway there with their marketing team and website) and put 100 percent on us to develop local leads.

 By: Verified Franchisee